-This study employs a correlational design to examine the relationships between value co-creation, project success, and stakeholder's satisfaction.
+This study employs a correlational design to examine the relationships between value co-creation, project success and stakeholder's satisfaction.
 Correlational research is a type of non-experimental measurement of two variables and assesses the statistical relationship between them with little or no effort to control extraneous variables.
 To examine the conceptual model generated and test these relationships, an online survey instrument was designed and measurement scales were developed.
 The draft questionnaire was constructed and validity of the scales checked and improved.
-A revised questionnaire was finalized and used to collect data via the Kwiksurveys platform (https://kwiksurveys.com/s/WZdiMcAi).
-To test the study's hypotheses, data were collected from a sample of 140 project directors, managers, contractors, consultants, engineers, leaders, and team members in Ghana through the online survey questionnaire.
-The questions on the questionnaire were structured using the 7-point Likert scale format (7= Completely Agree and 1= Completely Disagree).
+A revised questionnaire was finalised and used to collect data via the Kwiksurveys platform (https://kwiksurveys.com/s/WZdiMcAi).
+To test the study's hypotheses, data were collected from a sample of 140 project directors, managers, contractors, consultants, engineers, leaders and team members in Ghana through the online survey questionnaire.
+The questions on the questionnaire were structured using the 7-point Likert scale format (7 = Completely Agree and 1 = Completely Disagree).

 Analysis of the demographic data revealed that 62.9% of the respondents were male and 37.1% were female.
-We also found that the majority (42.9%) of the respondents were 30-35 years old, followed by the 25-29 age group which represented 40% of total respondents.
+We also found that the majority (42.9%) of the respondents were 30 years old to 35 years old, followed by the 25 years old to 29 years old age group which represented 40% of total respondents.
 Also, a significant 78.6% of the respondents are first-degree holders while 20% and 1.4% of them, respectively, have a master's and doctorate degree as their higher education.
-The results showed that 51.4% of the respondents have been involved in building construction projects, 24.3% took part in road construction projects, and the remaining 24.3% previously worked in other kinds of construction projects.
-The respondents who participated in the study consisted of 14.3% project managers and directors, 11.4% project contractors, 4.3% project consultants, 31.4% project leaders, 34.3% project team members, and 4.3% project engineers.
+The results showed that 51,4% of the respondents have been involved in building construction projects, 24.3% took part in road construction projects and the remaining 24.3% previously worked in other kinds of construction projects.
+The respondents who participated in the study consisted of 14.3% project managers and directors, 11.4% project contractors, 4.3% project consultants, 31.4% project leaders, 34.3% project team members and 4.3% project engineers.
 Additionally, 55.7% of the respondents indicated that they have had training in project management.
-Finally, 61.4% of the total respondents revealed that they have 2-5 years of working experience in construction project management followed by less than 2 years (16.4%) and 6-9 years (15.7%).
+Finally, 61.4% of the total respondents revealed that they have two years to five years of working experience in construction project management followed by less than two years (16.4%) and six years to nine years (15.7%).